AND

 Yes, and we will require proof of registration as part of the application process.
 The program’s objective is to provide PR and communications training to established businesses that have already gained traction in the market and are now seeking to raise their brand visibility and reputation.

 Sorry guys, but, no you can’t.
 The program is aimed at African women based on the continent or in the Diaspora and is launching or growing a tech business for African markets or serving Africans in the Diaspora.
-If your startup has a team of registered co-founders and at least one is a woman, you can apply.
+If your startup has a team of registered co-founders and at least one is a woman, then you can apply.

 If you have raised money (pre-series A) magnificent, however, this is not a requirement.